arrested-developer/introducing-github/README.md

 Once you're confident with all the steps above, you can create your personal Github page, which will have an address starting with your username, like arrested-developer.github.io

+**What?
+You mean I'm not done yet?**

+Nope!
+But this walkthrough should help you with the knowledge you need to do this on your own.

 The only thing you need to do differently is to start by creating a repo, and **naming the repository the same as your github page _will be named_, i.e. your-username.github.io**

 If you've done this, then when you change the settings on your repo to set up Github Pages, it will give it the address of your personal page